atul3303/Video-Stream-with-kivy-and-pygame/README.md

 # Video-Stream-with-kivy-and-pygame

-In this video frames is streamed through sockets and  updated in kivy
+The Video Frames is streamed though sockets, and is updated in the kivy(main.py) window in real time.

+The Server sets up a TCP server and waits for connection.If connects it captures a image coverts it to a RGB color scheme string and sends to the receiver.

+The receiver(main.py) updates the Image "1.jpg" with Image.Reload()